-Hyundai Sonata owners have reported 25 problems associated with engine belts and pulleys (under the engine and engine cooling category).
+Hyundai Sonata owners have reported 26 problems related to engine belts and pulleys (under the engine and engine cooling category).

-The vehicle is a 2009 Hyundai Sonata.
-The vehicle had a crash.
-The vehicle's vehicle identification number (VIN) is 5NPEU46F89_.
 The vehicle was aqua planning, the driver lost a complete control over the vehicle.
 The car was bouncing between road sides, left and right - 3 times.
 The car hit the gate rails 3 times.
 None of the air bags came out and the seat belts appeared not to be locked at the moment of accident.
 As a result the passenger's body moved freely in the car and hit the left rib and internal organs, and hit the right side of the face, including cheek bone and nose.
 The passenger's face was severely bruised and swollen.
 Besides, both driver and passenger had a whiplash.
-This problem occurred on Sun., Jun.
-30, 2013.

 See all problems of the 2009 Hyundai Sonata.

-There was crash involved with this problem.
 I was driving a new 2013 Hyundai Sonata in a parking area, approaching a parking space for a straight-in parking facing a building.
 My speed was about 10mph.
 I braked continuously to slow down and stop, but nothing happened.
 The car went through the parking space and crashed into the brick wall facade of the building.
 The air bags did not deploy.
 The brick wall was not damaged.
 I had about 5 minor bruises on my right leg, and two below umbilicus (seat belt area).
 I also suffered from fright and emotional distress.
 A nearby pedestrian was cut on the ankle by crash debris that projected out sideways from the impact.
 The debris also scratched a car in the adjacent parking space.
 My insurance adjustor said that the car was a total loss from the damage.
-It was Sunday, February 3, 2013 when this engine belts and pulleys issue occurred.

 See all problems of the 2013 Hyundai Sonata.